pyrometheus/pyrometheus/doc/misc.rst

 This material is based in part upon work supported by the Department of Energy, National Nuclear Security Administration, under Award Number DE-NA0003963.
+Spencer Bryngelson acknowledges support from the US Department of Defense, Office of Naval Research, under award numbers N00014-23-1-2501 and N00014-24-1-2094.

 Disclaimer
 ==========